HamedAlemo/advanced-geo-python/lectures/05_landscape.md

 2. **Data Access**

-    These new modes of data acquisition have resulted in new and innovate ways for storing, sharing and access these data.
+    These new modes of data acquisition have resulted in new and innovate ways for storing, sharing and accessing these data.
 The traditional way of downloading all your imagery to your local machine (desktop or server) and running analysis on it does not scale anymore.
 It is more efficient, and in some case it's the only possible solution, to bring the computation next to your data storage.
 The advancements in cloud technology has been a major help in changing how we access geospatial data these days.

     The new mode of access also requires new data formats that are "cloud-native" and better ways of cataloging the data so users can query and find relevant data.
-(Read more about [cloud-native geospatial data here](https://cloudnativegeo.org/about/)).
+Read more about cloud-native geospatial data [here](https://guide.cloudnativegeo.org/).
+You can also follow the Cloud-Native Geospatial Forum ([CNG](https://cloudnativegeo.org/)) to stay up to date with the developments in this community.

     Finally, these changes are accompanied by development of new APIs and data catalog standards that facilitate query and access of the data.